Aditya999999/Gitlab_postman_collection/README.md

 # Gitlab_postman_collection
  This repository contains gitlab postman collection exported from POSTMAN after forking the collection from marketplace.
  Goal is to integrate this collection in Azure DevOps pipeline.

 Step 1: Export collection from postman in json format.

-Step 2: Push the collection in Github repository under any created folder.
+Step 2: Push the collection in Github repository under any created folder in your repo.

 Step 3: Create a project in Azure DevOps.

 Step 4: Create a CI pipeline by taking suitable agent.

 Step 5: Now add tasks that are following for running postman_collection:

 	a.
 Install Newman - Newman is a command-line collection runner for Postman.